 Compared to alternative launch monitors that come in at a higher price point, the PRGR has quite a basic user interface.
 However, what we do like about the interface is the fact that the data points appear in a large and easy to understand format.

 Coming in at this price means that you do miss out on so much that you get with more advanced launch monitors such as SkyTrak or Flightscope Mevo.
 However, sometimes simplicity works and in terms of ease of use and setup the PRGR is a market leader.
 With no need for Wifi it is really simple to start tracking your shots to accurate data points.

 Having talked about some of the main features and aspects of the product, now let’s talk about some of the better and worse sides of the device.

 In terms of its place in the marketplace, it is priced reasonably so that any golfer can afford it.
 This means that not only is it accessible for golfers of all abilities but there is value for anybody.
-When you compare it to premium options which can be turned into home golf simulators then it’s easy to see that this price is market leading.
+When you compare it to premium options which can be turned into golf simulators for personal use then it’s easy to see that this price is market-leading.

 Ease of Use